Backup

 # echo $BACKUP_DIR

-6. Run the following commands, in order, to end MySQL in operation.
+6. Run the following commands to end MySQL in operation.

 # systemctl stop mysqld